 Rental revenue from aircraft on operating lease is recognised as income as it accrues over the period of the lease.
 Where rentals are adjusted to reflect increases or decreases in prevailing interest rates such adjustments are accounted for as they arise.
 Lease rentals received in advance are deferred and recognised over the period to which they relate.
-Revenue from aircraft trading transactions is recognised as income when the contract for sale or supply of the relevant aircraft is substantially completed and the risk of ownership of the equipment is transferred.
+Revenue from aircraft trading transactions is recognised as a gain or loss in the consolidated statement of comprehensive income when the contract for sale or supply of the relevant aircraft is substantially completed and the risk of ownership of the equipment is transferred.